Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 #### Abbreviations not to use
 * Prefer English terms over Latin abbreviations.
 Don't use *i.e.* or *e.g.*; instead, use *that is* or *for example*, respectively.
-* Don't use internet slang abbreviations such as *RTFM* means read the fucking manual.
+* Don't use Internet slang abbreviations such as *RTFM* means read the fucking manual.
 * If the full spelled-out word is common and easily understandable, use that rather than abbreviating.
 For example, write *approximately* instead of *approx*.

 #### Periods with abbreviations